Sunday, December 26, 2021

 How It Works

-For more in-depth information about `sys.dm_os_ring_buffers` and how it's used, check out this great resource: Inside sys.dm_os_ring_buffers.
+For more in-depth information about how SQL Server manages internal tracking, check out the community resource: Inside sys.dm_os_ring_buffers.